 “But after further investigation we discovered that she was actually just going to a busy shopping centre to cut strangers’ hair.

-“Once we realised that – and after learning that the wedding included a “sweat ‘till your wet” bootcamp – we were convinced that she was no threat to the general public, and in fact she was providing an essential service”.
+“Once we realised that – and after learning that the wedding included a “sweat ‘till you’re wet” bootcamp – we were convinced that she was no threat to the general public, and in fact she was providing an essential service”.